bodhi-project/spirit-and-nature/content/writings/vision-game.md

 cover: /content-assets/vision-game/cover.jpg
 category: Articles
 date: 2018-06-03
-abstract: Adapted from an article in the 2016 edition of Magzav (a cultural magazine in Auroville).
+abstract: Look far in front…Your life is your canvas, what do you paint on it?
+Sink into the deep landscape of your heart and let it lead you…
 type: post
 tags:
   - say hi